East Greenland Explorer: Icebergs & Northern Lights

 • All shore excursions and activities throughout the voyage by zodiac

-• Program of lectures by noted naturalists and leadership by experienced expedition staff
+• Programme of lectures by noted naturalists and leadership by experienced expedition staff

 • All miscellaneous service taxes and port charges throughout the programme